Some 90% of COVID-19 vaccine shipments to Washington are delayed this week, state says

 Roberts said she expected the state to be playing some catch-up next week with a lot of vaccine on hand.

 “We have high demand,” Roberts said.
-“We are thinking of strategies — do we open more lanes at the mass vaccination sites?”
+“We are thinking of strategies — do we open more lanes at the mass-vaccination sites?”

-The pace of vaccination in Washington has improved mightily since the vaccine rollout’s earliest days.
-Roberts said about 83% of the vaccine doses delivered to Washington state since last December have been administered.
+The pace of vaccination in Washington has improved greatly since the vaccine rollout’s earliest days.
+Roberts said about 83% of the vaccine doses delivered to Washington state since December have been administered.

 Cases, deaths, hospitalizations continue to decline

-In promising news, COVID-19 cases, hospitalizations and deaths have all been dropping since January.
-As state epidemiologist Dr. Scott Lindquist described it, Washington is now on the back side of its third wave of disease.

 Lindquist attributes the decline, which is mirrored across the country and the Northern Hemisphere, to a complex interaction of factors.
-Among them is that Washingtonians have done a good job of masking, social distancing and limiting gatherings, he said.
+Among them: Washingtonians have done a good job of masking, social distancing and limiting gatherings, he said.

-And like flu and other respiratory bugs, the novel coronavirus probably transmits more readily in the depths of winter and could be slowing down as the season begins to shift, he added.
+And like flu and other respiratory bugs, the novel coronavirus probably transmits more readily in the depths of winter and could be slowing down as the season begins to shift, he said.

-“We’re very different part of this epidemic in Washington state right now … with a lot of tools at our disposal: Two vaccines and a new one (from Johnson & Johnson) likely on the way,” Lindquist said.
+“We’re in a very different part of this epidemic in Washington state right now … with a lot of tools at our disposal: Two vaccines and a new one (from Johnson & Johnson) likely on the way,” Lindquist said.
 “I’m feeling very optimistic.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.